Successful Peacebuilding: A summary of research findings

 • better relations with neighboring countries.

-Health, education, employment and engagement in both civic and political arenas are vital in minimizing factors that incentivize violence in young men.
+Health, education, employment and engagement in both civic and political arenas are vital in minimising factors that incentivise violence in young men.
 Lower access to weapons and lower hostility to foreigners reduces the motives and means of violence.
 Higher economic freedom offers educated youth options for legitimate income generation and avoids feelings of disillusionment and isolation that are key to recruitment into rebel or violent extremist groups.
 And regional cooperation creates “good neighborhoods” for improvements in peacefulness that cross borders.

 IEP has found that every dollar invested in peacebuilding carries a potential $16 reduction in the cost of armed conflict.
 Even if the investments are only 50% effective, the economic impact of violence stands to be reduced by $4 for every dollar invested.

 It is important to make a certain level of commitment to peacebuilding efforts, in order to see them through to success.
-This need not be conceptualized only as economic investment, but measuring commitment in dollars gives us one way to analyze its effects.
+This need not be conceptualised only as economic investment, but measuring commitment in dollars gives us one way to analyse its effects.
 IEP’s preliminary research finds that effective national peacebuilding requires an investment of at least $27 (in 2016 US dollars) per person, per year for many consecutive years.

 $27 should not be seen as the magic number for the price of peace, but rather, the research highlights the risk of underinvestment.
 Successful national peacebuilding processes have tended to cost about this much.
 Where efforts fall below this threshold, the risk is that expectations are raised but there is insufficient investment to achieve and demonstrate results, further damaging trust and engendering hopelessness and apathy.
 However, the data shows what peacebuilding practitioners regularly report from the field: peacebuilding can be highly successful and yield economic benefits, when effort and investment rises to the need.